Hello,

 My name is Ruth Schleppi-Verboom.

-I’m a writer, a mother of four, and someone who is learning the meaning of small things.
+I’m a writer, a mother of four, and someone who is learning the meaning of small moments and small things.

-The world holds much chaos and pain — we all know this.
+There's so much chaos and pain in the world — we all know this.
 Yet, within it, are glimpses of beauty.

 C.S.
 Lewis once said: Don't tell your readers